schemedoc/surveys/surveys/fluid-let.md

+# Fluid let

 `fluid-let` was proposed in SRFI-15 but withdrawn, so not every implementation advertises it, although many do support it.

 | Scheme | `fluid-let` support |
 |---|---|